kool-dev/kool/docs/4-Commands/kool-restart.md

 ## kool restart

-Restart service containers (the same as 'kool stop' followed by 'kool start').
+Restart the service containers (the same as 'stop' followed by 'start')

 ```
 kool restart